Oliver Parks: Airports

 After the war, Parks restructured his network of training schools into a company called Parks Aircraft Sales and Service (PASS), which operated fixed base operators and airports.
-In 1946, PASS bought the Curtis-Steinberg Airport in Cahokia for $400,000 and renamed it Parks Metropolitan Airport.
+In 1946, PASS bought Curtis-Steinberg Airport in Cahokia for $400,000 and renamed it Parks Metropolitan Airport.
 The airport was a significant financial burden.
-In 1950, Parks said it had lost $70,000 in each of the prior three years and if the City of St. Louis was not willing to purchase it (as a reliever airport), he would need to subdivide it.
+In 1950, Parks said it had lost $70,000 in each of the prior three years and, if the City of St. Louis was not willing to purchase it (for a reliever airport), he would need to subdivide it.
 In 1950 Parks resigned as president of PASS.
-He disposed of his stock thereafter, to stay in compliance with the CAB to avoid conflicts of interest with his shareholdings in Ozark Air Lines (see below).
+He disposed of his stock to stay in compliance with the CAB to avoid a conflict of interest with his shareholdings in Ozark Air Lines (see below).
 The largest remaining shareholder was St. Louis University.
 PASS tried to sell the airport to St. Louis as a reliever airport, given the facility's proximity to the city.

 In 1959, with the airport experiencing financial difficulties, the facility closed and developers started to create a residential community on the property.
 However, only about 200 of the 2500 homes in the "St Louis Gardens" subdivision were built.
 The need for a secondary airport to take pressure off the overcrowded Lambert Field resulted in the property being purchased by the Bi-State Development Agency in 1965 and converted back into an airport.
 Parks returned as airport manager for two years at annual salary of $1.

 Airline

-In 1944, Parks founded Parks Air Transport (PAT), through which he applied to the Civil Aeronautics Board (CAB: the federal agency that at the time had tight control over almost all US air transport) for certification as a feeder or local service airline.
+In 1944, Parks founded Parks Air Transport (PAT), through which he applied to the Civil Aeronautics Board (CAB), the federal agency that at the time had tight control over almost all US air transport, for certification as a feeder or local service airline.
 In 1946 and 1947, the CAB awarded PAT the largest route network of any such applicant in significant part based on Parks's reputation.
 The routes were characterized as potentially the "richest" such feeder network.

-But Parks repeatedly delayed starting operation, saying he was unable to raise financing.
+However, Parks repeatedly delayed starting operation, saying he was unable to raise financing.
 In June 1949 the CAB started proceedings to potentially revoke the certification of the airline, by then renamed Parks Air Lines.
 In June 1950, shortly before the CAB gave its final ruling, PAL started service on a route from Parks Metropolitan Airport to Chicago, via St Louis and three central Illinois cities.
 The CAB revoked PAL's certification, and a federal appeals court declined to stop the CAB from enforcing the order pending a full appeal.

 In September Parks agreed to merge PAL into Ozark Air Lines, which at the time had no airline operation, but which had been awarded most of the PAL rights as a replacement carrier by the CAB.
 PAL's operation therefore became that of Ozark.